 Dr. Luis Padilla, MD, FAAFP

 Dr. Luis Padilla is the associate administrator of the Bureau of Health Workforce (BHW) in the U.S. Department of Health and Human Services’ Health Resources and Services Administration and Director of the National Health Service Corps.
-Padilla administers over 40 workforce programs with a budget of more than $1.6 billion with the goal of improving access to quality healthcare by developing, distributing, and retaining a diverse and culturally competent health workforce.
+Padilla administers over 40 workforce programs with a budget of more than $1.6 billion with the goal of improving access to quality healthcare by developing, distributing, and retaining the health workforce.
 His efforts support the health center workforce across the entire education and training to service continuum.

 Keynote Speaker James Macrae, MA, MPP